vemulap/contact-list/README.md

 ```

 ## Build & development
-* To build the application start by runing `grunt` command and to see the application in action run `grunt serve` for preview.
+* To build the application run the `grunt` command and to see the application in action run `grunt serve` for preview of the application in the browser.